dzeke/ColoradoRiverCoding/ModelMusings/ModelGuidance-CombinedLakePowellLakeMead.md

 ## 1B.
 Make Assumptions

+### **(i) Evaporation rates**

-(i) The evaporation rates for Lake Powell and Lake Mead are taken as the midpoint within reported ranges of measurements (Table 3)(Schmidt et al., 2016).
+Evaporation rates for Lake Powell and Lake Mead are taken as the midpoint within reported ranges of measurements (Table 3)(Schmidt et al., 2016).
 Evaporation rates for Lake Mead are presently measured and more reliable than Lake Powell.
 Lake Powell evaporation rates have not been measured in decades.
 A sensitivity analysis found that the lower and upper bounds on Lake Mead evaporation rates for a five year study for Lake Mead draw down saw variations of 0.25 maf or less in Lake Mead storage volume (Rosenberg, 2021a).

 Reservoir evaporation rates (feet per year)